 Your Consultation Visit

 You’ll enjoy a relaxing visit to our office where you can ask questions, meet our staff, take a tour of our office and surgical suite and view additional photo results of our OC patients.

 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
-Contact us for more information on Photoderm or to schedule a consultation with Dr. Sikorski in the Mission Viejo and Orange County area.
+Contact us for more information on Photoderm or to schedule a consultation with Dr. Sikorski in the Orange County area.
 Call (949) 448-0487.